masesgroup/PLCOnNet/src/documentation/articles/usagePS.md

 * **Start-OPCUAServer**: starts an OPCUA server instance.
 The arguments are the same expected from CLI
 * **Start-Plc4xServer**: starts an PLC4X™ server instance.
 The arguments are the same expected from CLI
 *
-### JVM identification
+### JVM™ identification

-One of the most important command-line switch is **JVMPath**: it can be used to set-up the location of the JVM library (jvm.dll/libjvm.so) if JCOBridge is not able to identify a suitable JRE installation.
+One of the most important command-line switch is **JVMPath**: it can be used to set-up the location of the JVM™ library (jvm.dll/libjvm.so) if JCOBridge is not able to identify a suitable JRE installation.